Credit Union South: Core business activities

-General manager, technology: Eddie Steven

-Awards

-Winners in the banking/financial sector at the CRM Contact Centre awards for both 2016 and 2015.

-Winner of the Web/Email Customer Service in all industries at the CRM Contact Centre awards for both 2016 and 2015.

-Recipient of the CANSTAR Innovation Award, 2012.
+The credit union offered transactional banking services such as transaction accounts, savings accounts, debit and credit cards, insurance, personal loans, mortgages and investment services such as term deposit.
+As well as the Fisher Funds KiwiSaver scheme.

 Corporate social responsibility

-NZCU South is a premier sponsor of Sydenham Rugby club located in Christchurch.

-NZCU South offers a scholarship programme for young members.
+NZCU South was a premier sponsor of Sydenham Rugby club located in Christchurch.
+NZCU South offered a scholarship programme for young members.